williambhs/vault/CS/Competitive Programming/Leetcode Daily/34 - Easy - O - Binary Tree Inorder Traversal.md

 **Follow up:** Recursive solution is trivial, could you do it iteratively?

 -----
 Two solutions - one iterative, one recursive.
-Come back to implement the iterative version with stack later.

 <h1> Solution </h1>
 Recursive Solution: